 Jonesboro Public School employees are allowed to share their sick leave days (excludes personal illness days) with their spouse, parent, sibling, or child currently employed by the District.
-The employee receiving the sick leave must have exhausted all sick leave days before receiving days from their relative.
-The employee contributing the sick day (s) must maintain a minimum balance of 12 days.
+The employee receiving the sick leave must have exhausted all sick, gratuity, vacation, personal illness or any other leave before receiving days from their relative.
+The employee contributing the sick day(s) must maintain a minimum balance of 12 days.
 The spouse, parent, or child contributing the sick day(s) must complete a "Request for Transfer of Sick Leave" form and have this form signed and dated by the Assistant Superintendent.
 All "Request for Transfer of Sick Leave" days used must be submitted prior to payroll dates.
 If the "Request for Transfer of Sick Leave" form is not received in the finance office before the payroll is processed for that pay period, the transfer of sick leave will not cover days missed during that pay period.